Hadiza Bala Usman

-Hadiza Bala Usman (born 2 January 1976) is a Nigerian politician who served as the Managing Director of the Nigerian Ports from 2016 to 2021.
-She was previously the chief of staff to the Governor of Kaduna State from 2015 to 2016.
+Hadiza Bala Usman (born 2 January 1976) is a Nigerian politician who served as managing director of the Nigerian Ports Authority from 2016 to 2021.
+She previously served as the chief of staff to the governor of Kaduna State from 2015 to 2016.
+She was appointed special adviser on Policy and Coordination Central Delivery Coordination Unit (CDCU) to President Bola Tinubu in June 2023, together with Hannatu Musawa, who is currently serving as minister of Art, Culture and the Creative Economy of Nigeria.

-Since 2014, she is one of the co-founders of the Bring Back Our Girls campaign, and is also a founding member of the ruling All Progressives Congress.
+Since 2014, Usman is one of the co-founders of the Bring Back Our Girls campaign, and is also a founding member of the ruling All Progressives Congress.

 Early life and education

 Hadiza Bala Usman was born on 2 January 1976 in Zaria to a Fulani ruling class family of the Sullubawa clan.
-Her father, Yusufu Bala Usman, the grandson of Sarkin Katsina Muhammadu Katsina Dikko, was a prominent academic and historian.
-He later founded the Centre for Democratic Development, Research and Training in Zaria.
-Her great grandfather, Abdullahi Bayero (father to her paternal grandmother), was the 10th Emir of Kano from 1926 to 1953, her paternal grand father was the Durbin Katsina, her grand uncle was Usman Nagogo the Emir of Katsina and her great grand father was Sarkin Katsina Muhammadu Dikko (father to her paternal grandfather).
+Her father, Yusufu Bala Usman, the grandson of Sarkin Katsina Muhammadu Katsina Dikko, was a prominent academic and historian who founded the Centre for Democratic Development, Research and Training in Zaria.
+Her great-grandfather, Abdullahi Bayero (father to her paternal grandmother), was the 10th Emir of Kano from 1926 to 1953, her paternal grand father was the Durbin Katsina, her grand uncle was Usman Nagogo the Emir of Katsina and her great-grandfather was Sarkin Katsina Muhammadu Dikko (father to her paternal grandfather).

-Hadiza grew up on the campus of Ahmadu Bello University in Zaria, where her father worked.
+Usman grew up on the campus of Ahmadu Bello University in Zaria, where her father worked.
 She started her education at the university staff primary school and went ahead to complete her secondary education.
 In 1996, she enrolled at the university and received a bachelor's degree in business administration in 2000.
-She later received a master's degree in development studies from the University of Leeds in 2009.
+She received a master's degree in development studies from the University of Leeds in 2009.

 Career

+Private sector

 In 1999, she spent a year at the Centre for Democratic Development and Research Training in Zaria as a research assistant.

 She then worked at the Bureau of Public Enterprises from July 2000 to August 2004 as an enterprise officer.
 From October 2004 to January 2008, she was then hired by the UNDP for the Federal Capital Territory Administration as a special assistant to the Minister on project implementation.

-In 2011, Hadiza campaigned and lost for the federal constituency of Musawa/Matazu as a candidate of the Congress for Progressive Change.
+In 2011, Usman campaigned and lost for the federal constituency of Musawa/Matazu as a candidate of the Congress for Progressive Change.
 She then joined the Good Governance Group in Nigeria, a non-governmental organisation, as the country director of strategy from 2011 to July 2015.

-In 2014, following the Chibok schoolgirls kidnapping by Boko Haram, Hadiza Bala Usman noticed that the Jonathan administration was not prioritizing the kidnapping, she then co-founded the Bring Back Our Girls campaign group to advocate the rescue of the abducted schoolgirls.
+In 2014, following the Chibok schoolgirls kidnapping by Boko Haram, Usman co-founded the Bring Back Our Girls campaign group to create awareness and advocate the rescue of the abducted schoolgirls.
 She chose the colour red for the campaign because it is a sign of "alarm, danger, a warning."
-Hadiza Bala Usman has also helped coordinate meetings with the parents of the kidnapped girls and members of the Nigerian government.
+Usman also helped coordinate meetings with the parents of the kidnapped girls and members of the Nigerian government.
 She has continued to protest with the group into 2016.